EXAGREE: Mitigating Explanation Disagreement with Stakeholder-Aligned Models: EXAGREE Framework

 where $\lambda_1$ and $\lambda_2$ are hyperparameters that control the weight of the sparsity and diversity losses.
-By propagating the error backward through the surrogate network and the sorting network, we can train the multi-head network.
-The algorithm is provided as pseudocode in the Appendix Algorithm \ref{alg:a1}.
+This multi-head network is trained by propagating the error backward through the surrogate network and the sorting network.
+The algorithm is provided as pseudocode in the Appendix Algorithm 1.